jshingler/TOS-and-Thinkscript-Snippet-Collection/snippets.md

 2. The tags listed under 'TAGS and their PURPOSE:' may be used to format the desired text.
 3. An example is ---> input Length = 10 #hint Length: The number of bars used to calculate the average.
 4. Notice that the colon is placed after the input variable name (in this case Length).
 Formatting is possible using HTML tags.
-Some of the common tags you may be interested in are listed below: TAGS and their PURPOSE:
+Some of the common tags you may be interested in are listed below:

+### TAGS and their PURPOSE:
 *****************************
-      <b> ......... </b>
+ <b> ......... </b>     Makes the text between the tags bold.
-\n
+\n                      Starts a new line
-<li>........... </li>
+<li>........... </li>   Creates indented lists

 Example of the following script and its result:
 #hint: <b>Bar Count Between Highs</b>\n Counts the number of bars between each high in the specified length.
 ## <a name="3"></a>B-IF EXPRESSIONS AND STATEMENTS EXPLAINED